What Information/Data Needs to be Collected and Used?

 Agency Performance Measures

 Certain measures of SVRA performance have a direct bearing on relationships with businesses.
 As the Workforce Innovation and Opportunity Act (WIOA) identifies allowable services to employers, SVRAs will begin to document such services and evaluate their effectiveness.
-Here is an example of a business customer service satisfaction survey [DOC].
+Download the fact sheet, Effectiveness in Serving Employers: A Crosswalk for WIOA Title IV Employer Services [PDF].

 BUSINESS ENGAGEMENT PERFORMANCE ACCOUNTABILITY